 A strong mission statement is one of the most critical elements to achieve a healthy open source community.
 It's imperative to outline a long term vision that is focused, but not overly constrained.
 A strong mission statement helps define the community values and provides a guide to make decisions and prioritize activities.
 It also helps new contributors and adjacent communities quickly understand the goals of the project.

 Getting the current stake-holders input and buy-in is key to the success.
-Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical and as a bonus, a bit easier to have an open discussion and process.
+Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical and as a bonus, a bit easier--to have an open discussion and process.
 Similarly, changing the mission statement should not be taken lightly, and can be a challenging process as the community grows and there are a broader range of perspectives.
 A good example of this process came from the Zuul project.
-Project leaders first drafted example mission statements in an etherpad1, which was circulated to the public mailing list for feedback and new ideas2.
-The list of ideas from the etherpad was then put to a Condorcet vote3 for the same group of contributors, and the result was: "To provide software and processes to automate continuous integration, delivery, and deployment of interrelated software projects in a secure manner using project gating."
+Project leaders first drafted example mission statements in an etherpad, which was circulated to the public mailing list for feedback and new ideas [link to archive].
+The list of ideas from the etherpad was then put to a Condorcet vote [link to archive] for the same group of contributors, and the result was:

 Any group needs some form of governance.
 Governance is the set of rules that the group follows in order to address issues and make decisions.
 Open source projects are just another group, so they need governance in order to avoid decision apathy.
 There needs to be a place where the buck stops, with a clear strategy in place to how to solve problems before they arise.

-It is tempting, especially amongst tech people, to start with no rules and to make them up as you go along.
-This is anarchy as a form of governance, and a community formed under the absence of rules will naturally resist later organization, as something they did not sign up for and resent.
+It is tempting, especially amongst tech people, to start with no rule, to to make them up as you go along.
+This is anarchy as a form of governance, and a community formed under the absence of rule will naturally resist later organization, as something they did not sign up for and resent.

 It is also tempting to crown the project's initial creator as the "benevolent dictator for life".
 That can work well, until the dictator becomes less interested in the project or sadly disappears, at which point the project enters governance limbo (as evidenced by the Gentoo and Python examples) with no clear way forward.
 Or worse, engages in unchecked toxic and abusive behavior that drives away contributors who aren't "tough enough" to handle the it.